vermi-zz/rbot/README.md

 	git submodule update
 	gomake

 rbot.conf and auth.conf will be copied.
-Configure those and then run the bot:
+Configure those. bans.list will also be touched; it requires no configuration, but the bot won't run without it.
+Afterwards, run the bot with the following command:

 	./rbot